 In addition to progression to frailty, this study also found significant effects of social engagement and loneliness on the reversal of frailty.
-For older adults who were already pre-frail or frail, increased social engagement was associated with frailty reversal in both cohorts.
+For older adults who were already prefrail or frail, increased social engagement was associated with frailty reversal in both cohorts.
 This result further confirms the beneficial effects of social engagement in improving frailty among older adults.
-46 Moreover, we found that older adults in the BRHS who had a high level of loneliness at baseline, and those who experienced an increase in loneliness were less likely to recover from frailty.
-These associations were observed in both studies of community-dwelling older adults in the USA and UK, providing some consistency and robustness to the findings.
-Despite cultural differences and differences in terms of healthcare, the results were mostly consistent in both study populations.
+46 Moreover, we found that older adults in the BRHS who had a high level of loneliness at baseline and those who experienced an increase in loneliness were less likely to recover from frailty.
+These associations were observed in both studies of community-dwelling older adults in the United States and United Kingdom, providing some consistency and robustness to the findings.
+Despite cultural differences and differences in terms of health care, the results were mostly consistent in both study populations.
 Collectively, our study findings point to the importance of social engagement in preventing and improving frailty among older adults.

 The strengths and limitations of this study need to be considered.
-A key strength of this study is the assessment of prospective associations of both quantitative and qualitative aspects of social connections with frailty through measures of both social engagement and loneliness in two distinct population cohort studies.
-Undertaking epidemiological investigations in these two cohort helps to assess consistency (or reproducibility), which is a key criterion to assess associations in epidemiological studies.
-In testing the association in the two study samples, we also provide findings on longitudinal associations between social engagement and frailty, using valid and reliable measures of exposures and outcomes.
-The measures of social engagement and frailty used are the same in the two studies.
-Another strength is the investigation of the dynamic nature of social connections and frailty, and changes in these measures over time.
-A potential limitation of this study is the generalisability of the findings.
-The design features of the cohorts meant that the BRHS consisted of White British men only and Health ABC recruited White and African-American men and women living in only two areas (Pittsburgh and Memphis) in the USA.
-Future research using larger populationbased studies, particularly with greater representation from women and other ethnic minorities is needed to better understand the association between social connections and frailty among diverse populations of older adults.
+A key strength of this study is the assessment of prospective associations of both quantitative and qualitative aspects of social connections with frailty through measures of both social engagement and loneliness in 2 distinct population cohort studies.
+Undertaking epidemiologic investigations in these 2 cohorts helps to assess consistency (or reproducibility), which is a key criterion to assess associations in epidemiologic studies.
+In testing the association in the 2 study samples, we also provide findings on longitudinal associations between social engagement and frailty, using valid and reliable measures of exposures and outcomes.
+The measures of social engagement and frailty used are the same in the 2 studies.
+Another strength is the investigation of the dynamic nature of social connections and frailty, as well as changes in these measures over time.
+A potential limitation of this study is the generalizability of the findings.
+The design features of the cohorts meant that the BRHS consisted of White British men only, and Health ABC recruited White and African American men and women living in only 2 areas (Pittsburgh and Memphis) in the United States.
+Future research using larger population-based studies, particularly with greater representation from women and other ethnic minorities, is needed to better understand the association between social connections and frailty among diverse populations of older adults.
 Besides, like many longitudinal cohort studies of older adults, this study inevitably suffered from survival bias.
 Participants who were younger and healthier were more likely to attend the follow-up of the studies.
 In the BRHS, participants in the present analyses, compared to those who withdrew or died before our study period, were younger and healthier.
-A similar pattern was observed In the Health ABC Study (Supplementary Table S4).
+A similar pattern was observed in the Health ABC Study (Table S4).
 Although survival bias was inevitable, these cohort studies of older adults offered the opportunity to examine the role of social connections in frailty among older age.
 This survival bias, if anything, might have led to a slight underestimation of the association between social connections and frailty, as surviving participants tended to be healthier.
-In Health ABC, loneliness was measured by a single item question, which may have limited content validity and sensitivity.
+In Health ABC, loneliness was measured by a single-item question, which may have limited content validity and sensitivity.
 This may explain the absence of an association between loneliness and frailty in that cohort.
-Furthermore, although our studies attempted to adjust for several confounders, information on some factors (e.g. smoking and alcohol used) in the Health ABC was unavailable.
-The possibility of residual confounding cannot be totally excluded.
-Additionally, previous studies have suggested that the relationship between social connections and frailty could be bidirectional.
-13,30 Although our study was longitudinal in design and found that social connections at baseline were associated with frailty at follow-up, which could potentially support causal relationships, the possibility that frailty, conversely, could influence social connections, was not tested in this study.
-Future longitudinal studies examining these associations in both directions would strengthen our understanding about the links between social connections and frailty in older adults.
+Furthermore, although our studies attempted to adjust for several confounders, information on some factors (eg, smoking and alcohol used) in the Health ABC was unavailable.